 To compare intrinsic temperature tolerances, as derived from CTmin and CTmax trials, we ran two separate Bayesian linear models.
-For both models, we specified an effect of Population (i.e., separate levels for each species and their respective Arabian Gulf and Gulf of Oman populations) on the critical thermal limit of individuals and examined differences between pairwise levels using post-hoc contrasts (Tables S2 and S3).
+For both models, we specified an effect of Population (i.e., separate levels for each species and their respective Arabian Gulf and Gulf of Oman populations) on the critical thermal limit of individuals and examined differences between pairwise levels using post-hoc contrasts (Tables S3 and S4).
+We also explored effects of body size on thermal tolerance but found no meaningful effect.
 Models were run with a Gaussian error distribution and the same specifications as the previous models (e.g., burnin, iterations, priors, etc.).
 We took 1,000 draws from the posterior parameters to fit posterior distributions as well as their mean and confidence bands and plotted them alongside the raw data.
 Furthermore, to examine location-specific differences in length-weight relationships and species-specific abundances, we isolated individuals from three species (C. anomolus, E. pulcher, and E. ventermaculus) and ran separate models for each species to test the effects of total length (TL) and Location on Weight, with log-transformations of both Weight and TL and the effect of location (with a random effect of Site) on abundance.
 We used a Gaussian error distribution for the first set of models since the data were continuous and approximately normally distributed.
 We used a negative binomial error distribution for the second set of models since the data were non-negative integers and over-dispersed when run under a Poisson distribution.
 To validate the model performance, we used the posterior parameters to predict values across a sequence of 100 evenly spaced values within the sampled size range of the two populations.
 We performed this 500 times and plotted each predicted model fit alongside the raw data.
 Models were run with the same prior and chain specifications as detailed above.

-We examined prey item ingestion of the examined fishes using a network theory approach for both the COI and 23S markers121.
+We examined prey item ingestion of the examined fishes using a network theory approach for both the COI and 23S markers123.
 We first created a presence-absence matrix of OTUs/ESVs across fish individuals in all species and their populations, creating a bipartite dietary network based on prey presence or absence.
 To examine the community structure within the network, we omitted all prey items with only a single occurrence across the dataset since the full dataset identified the majority of individuals as unique modules.
 This step reduced the COI dataset from 1,357 to 1,046 unique predator-prey interactions and the 23S dataset from 7,872 to 5,698 predator-prey interactions.
-We then sought to identify modules within the network using Newman’s modularity measure122.
-We used Beckett’s community detection algorithm123, which we re-iterated 20 times for each dataset.
+We then sought to identify modules within the network using Newman’s modularity measure124.
+We used Beckett’s community detection algorithm125, which we re-iterated 20 times for each dataset.
 We then used the convergent output from the 20 iterations to determine the module membership of each individual in our network.
 We then created a data frame from the original presence-absence matrix that contained each OTU/ESV and its linkage to the fish individual in two columns, which we then summarized by the respective modules.
 This created a list of symbolic edges in the network across the two columns, linking each prey item to a module, which we plotted as a bipartite dietary network tree using the Fruchterman-Reingold algorithm.
 We also plotted module membership in a mosaic plot.